Bolshaya (river)

 The Bolshaya (Большая, upstream from its confluence with the Plotnikova: Быстрая Bystraya) is a river in the western Kamchatka Peninsula, Russia.
 It is used for spawning by various species of Pacific salmon.
 The Bolshaya (including its upper course Bystraya) is 275 km long and has a catchment area of 10,800 km2.

 Course

-The Bolshaya is the largest river on the west of the Kamchatka Peninsula.
+The Bolshaya is the largest river in the west of the Kamchatka Peninsula.
 It rises in the southern end of the Eastern Range (Ganal Range), as does the river Kamchatka, which flows to the east.
 The sources of the Bolshaya are in the Ganalsky Range.
 The upper part is called the Bystraya.
 This is joined from the left by the Plotnikova at 58 km from the river mouth to form the Bolshaya.